timkicker/timkicker.github.io/source/faq/index.md

 Sadly not yet.
 I am currently collecting anonymous user data.
 You can view what's collected on [my stats-page](https://stats.kicker.dev/share/1Ui8dKfjsfQGAVs5/tim.kicker.dev).
 I also submitted this site to the google & bing developer consoles to measure my search engine rating.
-I do not use google analytics (even if some comments in the html state otherwise).
+It is important to mention, that i do not use google analytics (even if some comments in the html state otherwise).
+Additionally, i just recently moved from disqus to [isso](https://isso-comments.de/), which is a selfhosted and privacy respecting alternative.

 #### Can I request a specific topic to be covered in a future blog post?